splunk/observability-workshop/content/en/s4r/10-workshop-goals/_index.md

 #### 1. Introduction

-The goal of this workshop is to experience an issue and use Splunk Observability Cloud to troubleshoot the issue and identify the route cause.
-For this we have provided you with a complete application that includes a frontend and a number of backend services that have been instrumented to send **metrics, traces and logs**.
+The goal of this workshop is to experience an issue and use Splunk Observability Cloud to troubleshoot the issue and identify the root cause.
+For this, we have provided you with a complete application that includes a frontend and a number of backend services that have been instrumented to send **metrics, traces, and logs**.

 #### 2. Splunk Observability & OpenTelemetry

-A Quick intro in **why OpenTelemetry** and why is it important for Observability.
+A Quick introduction to **why OpenTelemetry** and why is it important for Observability.

 #### 3. A tour of the Splunk Observability User Interface

-We will take you through the various components of the Splunk Observability Suite, and show you how to easily navigate the 5 main components (**Infrastructure, RUM, APM, Logs and Synthetics**).
+We will take you through the various components of the Splunk Observability Suite, and show you how to easily navigate the 5 main components (**Infrastructure, RUM, APM, Logs, and Synthetics**).

 This will give you the highlights and is designed to make the rest of the workshop simpler as you are already familiar with the locations of various components.

 #### 4. Using the Online Boutique Website to create traffic

 Next, we encourage you to enjoy some retail therapy using the Online Boutique Website.
-Please use your browser, mobile or tablet to spend some hard earn virtual money and help generate some traffic that will send **metrics (we have a problem), traces (where is the problem) and logs (what is the problem)**.
+Please use your browser, mobile or tablet to spend some hard-earned virtual money and help generate some traffic that will send **metrics (we have a problem), traces (where is the problem) and logs (what is the problem)**.
 We will use this data to find and identify the cause of the underlying issue.

 #### 5. Splunk Real User Monitoring